-- v.
-A copy of a Master's thesis or an equivalent research report. - vi.
-The abstract of v. (written in Japanese or English) - vii.
-The originals of any other documents which are useful to evaluate the applicant's ability (e.g. copies of published papers, patent specifications or brochures of products by the applicant).
+- v) A copy of a Master's thesis or an equivalent research report. - vi) The abstract of v. (written in Japanese or English) - vii) Other documents

+Any document useful to evaluate the applicant's ability, e.g., copies of published papers, patent specifications or brochures of products by the applicant, etc.: 1 original each.